-Senior living services is not something you shop for every day.
-There are many options out there, challenging decisions to be made, and you’re sure to have questions.
+Senior living services are not something you shop for every day.
+There are many options out there and challenging decisions to be made.
+You’re sure to have questions.
 Our advisors are here for you, ready to give you the answers you need and to recommend the right solutions for your situation—even if that recommendation isn’t us.

 On this page, you'll find information on our living options and services, as well as suggestions to start the discussion about new living arrangements and how to carefully evaluate a senior living community.

 All Christian Horizons communities are not-for-profit and faith-based.
-They range from communities with a single level of care to those with multiple options.
+They range from communities with a single level of care to Life Plan Communities with a full continuum of care.
 We’ll help you pick the right option for your situation.

 Call some senior living options—such as home care and housing—and get general information.